research

 Work in Progress

-- Political Debates and the Integration of Ukrainian Refugees in Germanywith Hanno Hilbig, and Florian SichartOSF Pre-Print
+- Foreign Policy Debates Shape Refugees’ Psychological Integrationwith Hanno Hilbig, and Florian SichartOSF Pre-Print

-- Meta-Analysis of Hard-to-Reach Population Studieswith Macartan HumphreysData Collection
+- Biases in the Measurement of Hidden Populationswith Macartan HumphreysData Collection

 This project uses meta-analysis tools to study the relative performance of sampling and estimation strategies to measure the prevalence of hard-to-reach populations.
 Using data from 8 field studies of human trafficking in developing countries, we estimate the relative performance of the most common measurement strategies.
 These include successive sampling and link-tracing methods based on respondent-driven sampling, network scale-up methods based on time-location, and proportional sampling.
 Scholars can use the framework we provide for diagnosing their study designs and rolling analysis of the relative performance of measurement strategies.